SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Why You Need to Prepare a Disaster Preparedness Kit and Checklist
+Why You Need to Prepare Emergency Preparedness Kits and Checklists

-It is important to make disaster preparedness plan to have bigger chances of survival.
+It is important to make a disaster preparedness plan to increase your chance of survival.
 No one is spared from the possibility of an emergency because there will always be natural and man-made disasters that can occur.
 Being prepared for an emergency isn’t just about safety during a disaster.

 Different Types of Disasters

 There are many types of disasters that can destroy a community.
 Natural disasters are fairly common, especially in certain geographical areas.
 Some areas may have to deal regularly with typhoons, tornadoes, hurricanes, wildfires, and floods.

 Human-caused disasters are equally destructive and traumatic and can cause lost lives and property.

 Incidents of shootings, terrorism, and industrial accidents are some cases of human-caused disasters.